qxsch/Azure-Aks/aks-blobfuse-mi/readme.md

 1. Now you can use the persistent volume claim ``pv-blob2`` in another deployment.

 # Security consideration
-You should use at least 2 nodepools (a system and a user node pool) and assign the storage identities just to the system nodepool.
-This way your application cannot request tokens for the storage identity from the metadata endpoint.
+You should use at least 2 nodepools (a system and a user node pool) and assign the storage identities just to the user nodepool.
+Identity needs to be assigned where the pvs are mounted.
+You can use tains to protect the user assigned identity to schedule only authorized pods on the nodepool, that requires the pvs.

 [install-azure-cli]: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli